Skip to Content

 • Preheat your oven and prepare a mini muffin pan.

-• Add in wet ingredients.
-Mix until smooth.
+• Melt butter and add the wet ingredients.
+Mix until the batter is smooth.

-• Using a cookie scoop, into a mini muffin pan, or greased donut pan for larger donuts, and bake 10-12 minutes. (your cooking times may vary a bit with the larger donuts)
+• Using a cookie scoop, pour the mixture into a mini muffin pan, or greased donut pan for larger donuts, and bake for 10-12 minutes.
+(Your cooking times may vary a bit with the larger donuts).

-• While donut holes are baking, prepare the glaze.
+• While the donut holes are baking, prepare the sugar glaze in a medium mixing bowl.

 What if I don’t have eggs?